Hello and welcome!

 Before you go, grab your FREE BONUS MATERIAL and ENTER MY GIVEAWAY FOR LOTS OF PRETTY PRIZES!

-Click HERE to read The Lonely Sorceress, Part 1 of Fate’s Fables for FREE and prepare to lose yourself in a world of darkly enchanted fairy tales.
+Click HERE to read The Lonely Sorceress, Part 1 of Fate’s Fables and prepare to lose yourself in a world of darkly enchanted fairy tales.

 BTW, Fate’s Fables Box Set Collection is on sale for $0.99 during the YA Scavenger Hunt (April 3-8th).
 Remember, that’s a box set of eight fables.
 Wink, wink.